 There’s another type of plagiocephaly called synostotic plagiocephaly or craniosynostosis.
 This article is only about deformational plagiocephaly.

 Your baby might have an uneven head shape, a flat head or flattened sections at the back or side of their head.
 Your baby’s ears might look uneven, and their forehead might be more prominent compared to the rest of their head.

-- strangely shaped head or a flat spot, which hasn’t gone back to a normal shape by about 2 months of age
+- a strangely shaped head or a flat spot, which hasn’t gone back to a typical shape by about 2 months of age

-- strong preference for turning their head to one side
+- a strong preference for turning their head to one side

 Often, mild plagiocephaly doesn’t need treatment.
 It’s likely to fix itself as your baby grows.

-This is because your baby’s head shape will naturally improve as their head grows and their gross motor skills develop.
-When your baby starts to spend less time on their back and more time on their tummy or sitting, there’ll be less pressure on the back of their head.
+This is because your baby’s head shape will naturally change as their head grows and their gross motor skills develop.
+When your baby starts to spend less time on their back and more time on their tummy or sitting up, there’ll be less pressure on the back of their head.